AI-Mercenary/Sampath-GAAC-72-Hr-Hackathon/About_Us.md

   - Strong expertise in AI/ML and problem-solving.
   - Experience in rapid model development and deployment.
   - Detail-oriented and highly organized.
+- **Parthiv**
+   - Ready to learn, code and create
+   - Always up for a challenge
+   - I'm looking forward to making things perfectly perfect.

 ## Tools and Technologies
 **What tools, frameworks, or technologies are you planning to use?**